dabeaz/curio/docs/reference.rst

 interact with Curio, you might consider launching an asynchronous thread.
-An asynchronous thread flips the whole world around--instead of executing synchronous operations using ``run_in_thread()``, you kick everything out to a thread and perform the asynchronous operations using a magic ``AWAIT()`` function.
+An asynchronous thread flips the whole world around--instead of executing synchronous operations using ``run_in_thread()``, you kick everything out to a thread and selectively perform the asynchronous operations using a magic ``AWAIT()`` function.

 .. class:: AsyncThread(target, args=(), kwargs={}, daemon=True)